BeowulfBjornson/polar-oxides/README.md

 The inspiration for the idea behind this small project was [this video from 3Blue1Brown](https://www.youtube.com/watch?v=EK32jo7i5LQ).

-It uses the [Coffee Engine](https://github.com/hecrj/coffee) to get some sort of performance out of trying to draw millions of points and with some very naïve culling it actually manages to work with one hundred million points on my PC (i7 7700k @ 5Ghz and RTX 2080).
+It uses the [Coffee Engine](https://github.com/hecrj/coffee) and Vulkan to get some sort of performance out of trying to draw millions of points and with some very naïve culling it actually manages to work with one hundred million points on my PC (i7 7700k @ 5Ghz and RTX 2080) with very cinematic 15 FPS.

 ## Usage